k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - reverse Subject links derived from curated data;
 - absence of automatic Subjects on an unassigned control post;
 - absence of redirect targets in the new navigation components;
-- Consulting output, search/sitemap inclusion, homepage reachability, and contextual links from About and Contact.
+- Consulting output, search/sitemap inclusion, homepage reachability, and contextual links from About and Contact;
+- `/projects/` output redirecting to `/subjects/`;
+- `/projects/` being absent from search and canonical sitemaps;
+- the route ledger containing the Projects redirect.

-With the Consulting follow-on, the expected generated-site totals are 2,239 HTML routes and 4,034 static files with 71,392 local references.
-The full validation remains required to confirm those totals and preserve the zero-error, zero-warning gate.
+The Consulting follow-on expected 2,239 HTML routes and 4,034 static files with 71,392 local references before the Projects disposition.
+The next full validation must establish the new exact totals and preserve the zero-error, zero-warning gate.

 ## 11. Accessibility and responsive behavior